TennerL/Razor/Readme.md

 The application as it is provides safe and efficient directory browsing and file fetching from an external source.
 It also comes with built-in user management features, role management and enables setting custom access rules for individual files.

-For future development I'd like to add:
+Some of the features include:

-- Multimedia features e.g. embedded Image and video viewing, maybe thumbnails ✓
+- Multimedia features e.g. embedded Image and video viewing and also basic text-editing

-- Multiple remote sources ✓
+- Multiple remote sources you can easily add and remove

-- Option to upload files ✓

-- Option to share specific files to non authenticated users / entitys

-- Maybe later adding Nextcloud-like features

-- English localization
+- Role-Management and custom file access rules

+- Upload, download, subfolder management

 To Initialize the Database: